-Selecting invert marker polarity changes the polarity of the ESG event 1 and event 2 markers from positive to negative.
-The event 1 marker is used to generate the symbol clock and the event 2 marker is used to generate the payload data gate.
+Sets the polarity of the ESG event 1 and event 2 markers.
+The event 1 marker is used to generate the Symbol Clock and the event 2 marker is used to generate the Payload Data Gate.
 Both signals are TTL level.
 Access to these signals is provided on the rear panel of the ESG.
-The default setting, positive, is correct if the marker signals are directly routed to the ESG internal BER analyzer clock and gate in ports.